Interested in training to teach? Register your interest and we’ll be in touch

 The College has a long running and very successful teacher training programme – more than one third of the College’s teaching staff are trained at the College.

-On completion of your School Direct course with QTS, you will seek employment in the sector as a Newly Qualified Teacher to complete your Induction Year.
-See NQT Induction Year
+On completion of your School Direct course with QTS, you will seek employment in the sector as an Early Career Teacher to complete your Induction Year.
+See ECT Induction Years

 As you progress as a qualified teacher, opportunities to study your practice at Master’s level, will be available at many universities.
 This may be something you would want to consider.